SALib/SALib/docs/basics.rst

 Here, the default is to assume all inputs are uniformly distributed.

-See :ref:`Advanced Examples` on how to provide further details, including alternate distributions.
+See :doc:`advanced` on how to provide further details, including alternate distributions.

 .. note::